 Is Slovenia Gay Friendly?

-From our experience as a gay couple, we felt very welcome and safe in Slovenia.
-We barely gave being gay in Slovenia a second thought; and that is a good thing!
+Is Slovenia gay friendly?
+From our experience as a gay couple, we felt very welcome and safe in Slovenia (having been muliple times).

 In fact, it is stated on the tourism boards website: